JurgenJocubeit/westside_bros/README.md

 The script will download 20 titles for each genre, but only movies with 10 or more votes are included.

-The script will de-duplicate the movies based on their id, as a movie can appear in several genres.
+The script will de-duplicate the movies based on their id, because a movie can appear in several genres.
+When I ran this script I started with 240 titles, but this were reduced to 177 when the duplicates were removed.

 Field | Data Type | Comment
 --- | --- | ---